Linda Burnham: Early life and family

 Burnham was born in 1948, to parents who were active in the Young Communist League, and then the Southern Negro Youth Congress, in the 1930s and 1940s.
-Her father was Louis E. Burnham, an activist and journalist.
+Her father was Louis E. Burnham, and her mother was Dorothy Burnham; both were civil rights activists.
 She grew up in Brooklyn, New York, and graduated from Reed College in 1968.

 Career

 As a journalist and political activist, Burnham has been a leader and member with the Venceremos Brigade, the Third World Women's Alliance, the Alliance Against Women's Oppression, the Angela Davis Defense Committee, and the Line of March.

-She co-founded the Women of Color Resource Center in Oakland, California in 1990 and served as its Executive Director for eighteen years.
+She co-founded the Women of Color Resource Center in Oakland, California in 1990 and served as its executive director for eighteen years.
 Burnham is currently the National Research Director for the National Domestic Workers Alliance.

 Burnham led women of color delegations to the 1985 UN World Conference on Women in Nairobi, the 1995 UN World Conference on Women in Beijing, China, and the 2001 United Nations World Conference Against Racism in Durban, South Africa.

 Burnham is featured in the 2014 feminist history film She's Beautiful When She's Angry.